 - MLM2PRO: 2

 The MLM2PRO looks cheapest at $699, but the $199/year Premium subscription (or $499 lifetime) is basically mandatory.
-That brings the true cost much closer to around $1,200.
-This is equal to the retail price of the Gen 2 currently, but you can also use the code BREAKINGEIGHTYPLUS to drop that down to $1,137.
+That brings the true cost much closer to around $1,200, which is close to the $1,299 retail price of the Gen 2.

 The FlightScope models are subscription-free.
 What you see is what you pay.
 That’s extremely refreshing to a lot of users in 2025 when everything seems to be tied to an ongoing subscription fee.